Max Tardy

 2009-10: Tardy skated in 52 USHL games with the Tri-City Storm, scoring 12 goals, 24 assists for 36 points.
 He added 1 assist in 3 playoff games.

 2010-11: Tardy skated in 26 games for NCAA national champion Minnesota-Duluth as a freshman.
 Tardy saw limited ice time for much of the year but his role steadily increased as the season went on and he scored his only goal, a power play tally, in the national championship game against Michigan.
-He finished the season with 1 goal and 2 assists and was -3 with 14 PMs.
+He finished the season with 1 goal and 2 assists and was minus-3 with 14 PMs.

-2011-12: Playing in a lower line role for Minnesota-Duluth as a sophomore, Tardy skated in all 41 games for the Bulldogs and was plus-one with 6 penalty minutes – scoring 2 goals with 5 assists.
+2011-12: Playing in a lower line role for Minnesota-Duluth as a sophomore, Tardy skated in all 41 games for the Bulldogs and was plus-1 with 6 penalty minutes – scoring 2 goals with 5 assists.
 The defending NCAA champions, Minnesota-Duluth finished second in the WCHA and were ranked among the top teams in college hockey.
 The Bulldogs lost to Denver in double overtime in the WCHA semifinals and lost to eventual national champion Boston College in the NCAA Northeast Regional Final.

 Talent Analysis